 Although 12-step programs are not the same as medical treatment for addiction, they may be the only means of support for individuals without healthcare coverage or other support.
 Therefore, these programs can play a critical role in recovery for individuals, whether or not they are engaged in formal addiction treatment.

 Additionally, participation in 12-step programs has been shown to act as a buffer to stress, potentially by giving participants hope, emotional support, and a sense of control or security, leading to increased life satisfaction.
-Research demonstrates that attending 12-step group meetings after initiating evidence-based SUD treatment improves outcomes and can help reduce health care costs.
+Research demonstrates that attending 12-step group meetings after initiating science-based SUD treatment improves outcomes and can help reduce health care costs.

 Limitations of 12-step programs

-While 12-step programs can serve as a tool for some individuals in recovery (or may be the individual’s primary support mechanism), 12-step programs do not constitute evidence-based addiction treatment.
+While 12-step programs can serve as a tool for some individuals in recovery (or may be the individual’s primary support mechanism), 12-step programs do not constitute science-based addiction treatment.
 While individual experiences vary, overall 12-step programs used alone are not very effective at improving substance use outcomes and instead should be paired with behavioral or medical treatments as determined by a medical professional.
 This can greatly increase the program's efficacy and long-term benefits.

 Additionally, 12-step programs have been criticized due to members’ experiences while using medications under the advice of a medical professional, particularly in the case of medications for addiction treatment (MAT).
 While the 12-step literature allows for the use of medications as directed by a healthcare professional and some groups openly welcome individuals using MAT, others maintain the misconception that medication as treatment is another form of addiction, or a ‘crutch’ for recovery, and therefore such groups hold and perpetuate negative attitudes and incorrect information about the use of MAT.
 This can create shame and fear among attendees and reduce likelihood of using MAT, despite proven effectiveness and medical advice, which can be harmful to individuals and the addiction treatment system.